rabarbers/Documentation/docs/guides/040_JSON-RPC-API.md

 ##### Params
 - `account` : Integer - Account number to change key
-- `new_enc_pubkey` : HEXASTRING - New public key in encoded format
+- `new_enc_pubkey` : String - Hex encoded New public key in encoded format
 - `new_b58_pubkey` : String - New public key in Base 58 format (the same that Application Wallet exports)
-- `fee` : PASCURRENCY - Fee of the operation
+- `fee` : Currency - Fee of the operation
-- `payload` : HEXASTRING - Payload "item" that will be included in this operation
+- `payload` : String - Hex encoded Payload "item" that will be included in this operation
 - `payload_method` : String - Encode type of the item payload
   - `none` : Not encoded.
 Will be visible for everybody
   - `dest` (default) : Using Public key of "target" account.
 Only "target" will be able to decrypt this payload